 Model a New Application Profile

-Application Modeling is the process of capturing all images, scripts, and other dependencies required to fully deploy an existing, working application and build them into a model that you can configure using the CloudCenter platform.
+Application Modeling is the process of capturing all images, scripts, and other dependencies required to fully deploy an existing, working application and building them into a model that you can configure using the guidelines provided in the next section.

-Application Discovery: Begin your application modeling using a top-down approach focused on the application requirements.
-In this phase, nothing is configured in the CloudCenter platform.
+Application Discovery Guidelines: Begin your application modeling using a top-down approach focused on the application requirements.
+In this phase, nothing is configured in Workload Manager.

 Consider all of the services that make up the application (for example, Apache, Tomcat, JBoss, MySQL, Cassandra, SQL Server, and so forth).